btwalters/hxexp_benchmarks/README.md

 # hxespmethod_structures

 This repository contains structures used in the HXESP manuscript.
-Currently available on BioRxiv:

-Walters, B. T., Patapoff, A. W., Wang, W., Wu, P. & Kiefer, J. A. Integrating Hydrogen Exchange with Molecular Dynamics for Improved Ligand Binding Predictions. bioRxiv, 2025, https://doi.org/10.1101/2025.01.13.632795
+Walters, B. T., Patapoff, A. W., Kiefer, J. R., Wu, P. & Wang, W. Integrating Hydrogen Exchange with Molecular Dynamics for Improved Ligand Binding Predictions.
+Journal of chemical information and modeling (2025). https://doi.org/10.1021/acs.jcim.5c00397

 Structures used for inputs to modelling by flexible docking or HX-ESP are the same for each HPK1 and PAK1 folder.